 5) LAIKA THE PIG

-Named in honor of the dog who made it to space, the second science-famous Laika was a genetically engineered pig born in the lab of the Cambridge, MA startup eGenesis in 2015.* The company aims to create pigs whose organs—hearts, kidneys, skin, and more—are safe to transplant into people.
+Named in honor of the dog who made it to space, the second science-famous Laika was a genetically engineered pig born in China in 2015 as a result of gene editing carried out by Cambridge, MA startup eGenesis and collaborators.* eGenesis aims to create pigs whose organs—hearts, kidneys, lungs, and more—are safe to transplant into people.

 Using animal organs in humans (xenotransplantation) is tricky: the immune system is very good at recognizing interlopers, and the human body can start to reject an organ from another species in as little as five minutes.
 But pigs are otherwise exceptionally good potential donors for humans: their organs’ sizes and functions are very similar, and their quick gestation and maturation make them attractive from an efficiency standpoint, given that twenty Americans die every day waiting for organ donors.